-Review AMP for Email Supported CSS to make sure the CSS you're using is supported across all email clients.
+Review AMP for email Supported CSS to ensure the CSS you're using is supported across all email clients.

-Email clients that support AMP also provide developer documentation that may contain additional guidelines and requirements.
+Email clients that support AMP also provide developer documentation containing additional guidelines and requirements.

-AMP Emails depend on the AMP JS library to enable rich interactive and dynamic experiences for readers.
-For this reason, email providers require your messages to be validated.
+AMP emails depend on the AMP JS library to enable rich interactive and dynamic experiences for readers.
+For this reason, email providers need your messages to be validated.
 Valid AMP markup guarantees emails are safe and exceed user experience standards.

-There are numerous ways available to validate an email as a valid AMP Email.
+There are many ways to confirm an email as a valid AMP Email.
 They will all produce the very same result, so choose whichever one suits your development style the most!

-You can validate AMP Emails files by using the AMP HTML validator command-line tool.
+You can validate AMP emails files using the AMP HTML validator command-line tool.

 Make sure you have Node.js with its package manager 'npm' on your system.

 Install the AMP HTML validator command-line tool by running the following command: npm install -g amphtml-validator.

 After installing the command-line tool, run the following command after replacing it with your file containing the AMP email content.

 If the email is valid, the command-line tool will turn out as PASS.
 If it is invalid, it will return with the errors it found.